© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Louden Stone Circle, 950m ENE of Camperdown Farm is a scheduled monument protected by Historic England under reference 1008331.
 View the official record →

-The Louden Stone Circle is a Bronze Age monument located near Camperdown Farm in Cornwall.
+The Louden Stone Circle is a Bronze Age ritual monument located on the Cornish uplands near Camperdown Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008331.

 The Louden Stone Circle, 950m ENE of Camperdown Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008331.